 We measured and marked each one for HH to cut later with the circular saw.
 Gotta go!
 See y’all later!
 And out the door she went.
 Back to the studio for a late night of rendering.
 We tease because basically rendering is “coloring”.
 Only in a fancy way – the interior design way.
 (You’ll see fabulous things about some of her projects in a few days.)

 Later last week, HH cut the boards and we drilled the holes at each end.
-Ready for assembly.
+And I spray-painted the rings.

 Since ID Diva wants to do the assembly, I did a practice run, hung it, snapped a picture for her approval, sent her the picture, and she squealed because that’s what girls do. 😉